mitsu1210/essbaseworkshop/Lab200/LabGuide200.md

 ![](./images/1.png "")

 ### Objectives

+* Learn how to leverage Oracle Cloud infrastructure to create a high available and disaster recovery solution for your applications.
 * Learn how to replicate data across multiple compute instances using Rsync, mysqldump utility.
 * Learn how to provision and configure DNS Failover with Traffic Management Steering policy